The Cadillac Ranch ... classic, half-buried Cadillacs! West of Amarillo Texas

 The Cadillac Ranch on Interstate 40 just west of Amarillo (Photo by Jamie Hudson - Travel Texas)

-The Cadillac Ranch on Interstate 40 just west of Amarillo
+The Cadillac Ranch on Interstate 40 just west of Amarillo, Texas

 If you are traveling in a recreational vehicle or trailer, the Cadillac RV Park is located nearby, at the intersection of I-40 and Hope Road.
 A bit further west is the Oasis RV Resort.